 The Company's consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities in the ordinary course of business.
-The Company has experienced negative cash flows from operations and had an accumulated deficit of \$1.02 billion as of March 31, 2024.
-As of March 31, 2024, the Company had \$330.3 million of cash, cash equivalents and investments.
-Excluded from the \$330.3 million of cash, cash equivalent and investments are receivables from maturity of securities that have yet to be received of \$8.6 million recorded as part of prepaid expenses and other current assets.
-The net balance of cash, cash equivalents and investments when adjusting for this receivable would have been \$338.9 million.
-The Company expects such resources will be sufficient to fund the Company's operating expenses and capital expenditure requirements into 2026.
+The Company has experienced negative cash flows from operations and had an accumulated deficit of \$1.16 billion as of September 30, 2024.
+As of September 30, 2024, the Company had \$235.7 million of cash, cash equivalents and investments.
+The Company expects that in accordance with the current operating plan, which includes cost optimization and savings, such resources will be sufficient to fund the Company's operating expenses and capital expenditure requirements into 2026.

-On February 28, 2022, the Company entered into a sales agreement (the "Sales Agreement"), with Cowen and Company, LLC ("Cowen"), with respect to an at-the-market offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, par value \$0.01 per share, having an aggregate offering price of up to \$200 million (the "Shares") through Cowen as its sales agent.
+On February 28, 2022, the Company entered into a sales agreement (the "Sales Agreement"), with Cowen, with respect to an atthe-market offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, par value \$0.01 per share, having an aggregate offering price of up to \$200 million (the "Shares") through Cowen as its sales agent.
 On September 12, 2023, the Company and Cowen entered into an amendment (the "Amended Sales Agreement") pursuant to which the aggregate offering amount available under the at-the-market offering program was reduced to \$180.0 million.
-Through March 31, 2024, the Company has sold 4.2 million shares of common stock for net proceeds of \$63.8 million pursuant to the at-the-market offering program (see Note 8 "Stockholders' Equity").
-The Company did not sell any shares under the at-the-market offering program during the three months ended March 31, 2024.
+Through September 30, 2024, the Company has sold 4.2 million shares of common stock for net proceeds of \$63.8 million pursuant to the at-the-market offering program (see Note 8 "Stockholders' Equity").
+The Company did not sell any shares under the at-the-market offering program during the nine months ended September 30, 2024.